Lizardino/rsschool-cv/cv.md

 5. -
 6. I had an experience with Dynamo Revit, modeling and adding data for the 3d model
 7. Master in Environmental Engineering
 8. My level of english is C1.
 I had a lot of practice in summer volunteer camps, living and studing abroad like in Belgium and Poland.
-Also enjoy all kind of content in english from books to podcasts.
+Also enjoy all kind of content in english from books to podcasts.Really like to speak myself and explore ablities of language.